-How to get money back if you’ve had a power cut or supply problem and help if you’re struggling to pay your bill.
+How to get money back if you’ve had a power cut and compensation for poor energy supplier customer service.

 What you need to know about your energy rights